-Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class,
+Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.

 To introduction with (A) the student should be made able to be familiar with resource management techniques.
 Learn to solve problems in linear programming and Integer programming.(B)The student should be made able to introduce methods of optimization to engineering students, network flow algorithms, CPM and PERT.(C)The student should be made able to understand interior point methods, quadratic programming, nonlinear programming, and heuristic methods.